Beckham praised for all-round contribution at PSG

 "He's got a lot of experience.
 He was as important off the pitch as he was on the field," Ibrahimovic said before the Champions League quarter-final tie against Barcelona.

-Beckham was a surprise starter in the first leg at the Parc des Princes and he did not disappoint that day even if PSG were eventually knocked out on away goals.
+Beckham was a surprise starter in the second leg at the Camp Nou and he did not disappoint that day even if PSG were eventually knocked out by virtue of the away goal rule.
+However, he never seemed at ease with the physical demands of the Ligue 1 game.

 However, if he had decided to stay on, Beckham would have become a France resident for tax purposes and would have been subject to the 75 per cent super tax for revenues above one million euros a year.

-Beckham still has two games as a PSG player, at home against Stade Brest on Saturday, when the team will celebrate the Ligue 1 title with their fans, and at Lorient.
+Beckham still has two games as a PSG player, at home against Stade Brest on Saturday, when the team will celebrate the Ligue 1 title with their fans, and at Lorient before the end of a glamorous but brief French interlude.

-That game might not be the end of his French interlude, as PSG now hope to keep him in a ambassador role.

-"It's a great honnor to have convinced him to join Paris St Germain in January, to have seen him bring his outstanding talent to this team and that his last jersey will be ours," al-Khelaifi said.